sweatersjpg/NENES/README.md

 # Functions

-NENES.js has a bunch of really useful functions that make making a pixely looking game a lot easier.
+NENES.js has a bunch of functions that make making a pixely looking game a lot easier.

 ## 1. spr()

-This is probably the most important function as it's how you draw a sprites to the canvas.
+This is the most important function as it's how you draw a sprites to the canvas.
 More information about how to create a spritesheet can be found here: https://sweaters.itch.io/nenes-converter

 ##### Syntax